curl/everything-curl/usingcurl/downloads/resume.md

 curl supports resumed downloads on several protocols.
 Tell it where to start the transfer with the `-C, --continue-at` option that takes either a plain numerical byte counter offset where to start or the string `-` that asks curl to figure it out itself based on what it knows.
-When using `-`, curl will use the destination filename to figure out how much data that is already present locally and ask use that as an offset when asking for more data from the server.
+When using `-`, curl uses the destination filename to figure out how much data that is already present locally and ask use that as an offset when asking for more data from the server.